KUANXUHOME/organizational-sync-stability-index/README.md

  **This four-step cycle transforms the board from a passive reviewer of financial reports into an active governor of structural stability.**
  **The OSS Index™ becomes the operating system of the boardroom — not a dashboard metric, but a decision trigger.
-OSS™ Review → Acceleration Authorization → Capital Allocation Adjustment → CEO Structural Brief → (return to OSS Review next quarter)**
+OSS™ Review → Acceleration Authorization → Capital Allocation Adjustment → CEO Structural Brief → (return to OSS™ Review next quarter)**

 ---